YulinHan-GNSSR/CYGNSS-GNSS-R-Raw-Intermediate-Frequency-Data-Processing/README.md

 # CYGNSS GNSS-R Raw Intermediate Frequency Data Processing

-MATLAB scripts for processing GPS L1 C/A reflected signals from CYGNSS Level 1 Raw Intermediate Frequency (IF) Data Records, with GPU acceleration for the correlation stage through CUDA MEX.
+## MATLAB + CUDA MEX framework for efficient generation of delay-Doppler maps (DDMs) and waveforms from CYGNSS raw IF data.
+This project extends the original MATLAB-based CYGNSS raw IF processing workflow with GPU acceleration for the computational bottleneck, making the reflected-signal processing chain more efficient, scalable, and suitable for larger data-processing experiments.

 ## Overview